ZJU-Automated-Reasoning-Group/arlib/arlib/bool/features/README.md

 weights_q2, weights_q3, weights_val_rate,
 **where** node represents the degrees of the nodes, and weights represents the weights of the edges.

-### Extra Notes on aggregation and statistical references
+### Extra Notes on Aggregation and Statistical References

 - Coefficient of variation (variation coefficient in paper):
   The coefficient of variation represents the ratio of the standard deviation to the mean